Summer Camps

 Please send your Summer Camp Registration Form for each child to camps@knowlesvillenature.ca (note that only one summer camp registration is required for each child even if they are attending multiple camps)

 Full payment is due upon registration for all camps.
+A monthly payment plan is available for early registrants (must register by March 30th).
+Your spot is reserved upon the first payment in March, and all following payments must be made by the 30th (of April and May) to keep your spot.
 Please send camp payments to admin@knowlesvillenature.ca.
 If you register by May 15th you are eligible the Early Bird Discount (see camp selections or registration for discounted prices).

 A sibling discount of 10% is automatically applied to multiple children in the same family attending camp during the same week.
-Please note that only one discount is applicable per registration.
+Please note that only one discount is applicable per registration (ex; sibling OR early bird).
 If you qualify for multiple discounts the greater one will be applied automatically.

 If cost is a barrier, partial bursaries may be available through our local fundraising efforts requests for bursaries need to be received by June 1st to be considered.